AlehsanAliyev/linkedin-headhunting-rpa/README.md

 - **ScrapingCandidateProfile.xaml**
   Scrapes detailed information from individual candidate profiles.

----

 ## Configuration

-- External URLs (e.g., LinkedIn Recruiter entry point) are stored in configuration files or Orchestrator Assets.
+External URLs (e.g., LinkedIn Recruiter entry point) are stored in configuration files or Orchestrator Assets.
-- Session-based or authenticated deep links are **not** hardcoded in the project.
+Session-based or authenticated deep links are not hardcoded in the project.
-- No credentials or private tokens are stored in the repository.
+No credentials or private tokens are stored in the repository.

----

 ## Authentication & Access

-- A valid LinkedIn Recruiter Lite account is required to run this project.
+A valid LinkedIn Recruiter Lite account is required to run this project.
-- Authentication is performed manually by the user at runtime.
+Authentication is performed manually by the user at runtime.
-- The repository does **not** include login credentials, session URLs, or private LinkedIn links.
+The repository does not include login credentials, session URLs, or private LinkedIn links.

----

 ## AI Usage

 GPT is used for:
 - Boolean search generation
 - Candidate evaluation and scoring

 All prompts are generated dynamically during execution.
 No personal data is persisted outside the automation workflow.

----
 ## Demonstration

 Screenshots and execution examples are available in the internship presentation and are intentionally not included in this repository for data protection reasons.

----

 ## Notes

 This repository focuses on automation logic and project structure.
 Execution requires appropriate access rights and subscriptions that are not included in the repository.